vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

  pspNames: "vmware-system-privileged"
 ```

-For a full list of user-configurable values, see the official Contour [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-contour.html)
+For a full list of user-configurable values, see the [Contour documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-contour.html).

-> **Note** You can leave the default settings if you don’t need to customize the package installation.
+> **Note** You can leave the default settings blank if you don’t want to customize the package installation.

 ![Screenshot of the Contour installation screen showing a YAML overlay file](img/tanzu-pkgs/tanzu-pkgs06.png)